 - Electronic copy of this final document (missing signatures if need be), as a pdf or msword attachment in email to me. - Signed paper copy of the final document.
 Make sure that each team member has a copy of the final document as well.
-This is your contract with the team, for the rest of the semester.
+This is your contract with your team, for the rest of the semester.

-Both the email and hardcopy of this final document are due Tuesday, Feb 25, 2008, by 5:00pm.
+Both email and hardcopy of this final document is due Tuesday, Feb 15, 2011, by 5:00pm.

 This will count as one quiz grade (100 pts) in the class.